gpaux/Mediana/DataModel.md

       rando.ratio = randomization.ratio)
 {% endhighlight %}

-### Design
+### `Design` object

 #### Description

-Specify the design parameters used in event-driven designs if the user is interested in modeling the enrollment (or accrual) and dropout (or loss to follow up) processes that will be applied to the Clinical Scenario.
+This object specifies the design parameters used in event-driven designs if the user is interested in modeling the enrollment (or accrual) and dropout (or loss to follow up) processes.
 A `Design` object is defined by seven arguments:

-- `enroll.period`, which defines the length of the enrollment period.
+- `enroll.period` defines the length of the enrollment period.

-- `enroll.dist`, which defines the enrollment distribution.
+- `enroll.dist` defines the enrollment distribution.

-- `enroll.dist.par`, which defines the parameters of the enrollment distribution (optional).
+- `enroll.dist.par` defines the parameters of the enrollment distribution (optional).

-- `followup.period`, which defines the length of the follow-up period for each patient in study designs with a fixed follow-up period, i.e., the length of time from the enrollment to planned discontinuation is constant across patients.
-The user must specify either followup.period or study.duration.
+- `followup.period` defines the length of the follow-up period for each patient in study designs with a fixed follow-up period, i.e., the length of time from the enrollment to planned discontinuation is constant across patients.
+The user must specify either `followup.period` or `study.duration`.

-- `study.duration`, which defines the total study duration in study designs with a variable follow-up period.
+- `study.duration` defines the total study duration in study designs with a variable follow-up period.
 The total study duration is defined as the length of time from the enrollment of the first patient to the discontinuation of the last patient.

-- `dropout.dist`, which defines the dropout distribution.
+- `dropout.dist` defines the dropout distribution.

-- `dropout.dist.par`, which defines the parameters of the dropout distribution.
+- `dropout.dist.par` defines the parameters of the dropout distribution.

 Several `Design` objects can be added to a `DataModel` object.

-For more information about the `Design` object, see the R documentation [Design](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).
+For more information about the `Design` object, see the package's documentation [Design](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).

 #### Example

-Example of `Design` object:
+Examples of `Design` objects:

-- **Modelling the inclusion and dropout of patients**
+Specify parameters of the enrollment and dropout processes with a uniform enrollment distribution and exponential dropout distribution:

 {% highlight R %}
 # Design parameters (in months)